TREASURIES-Bonds rise on outlook for supportive Fed policy

 NEW YORK, March 27 (Reuters) - U.S. Treasuries prices rose on Tuesday, assisted by Federal Reserve Chairman Ben Bernanke’s signal early this week that the U.S. central bank would keep monetary policy accommodative in order to quicken economic growth and cut unemployment.

-Bernanke’s view on sluggish U.S. growth being inadequate to reduce U.S. unemployment held out the promise of further easing by the Fed, a move markets had begun to back away from after reports showed signs of life in the labor market.
+Bernanke’s view on sluggish U.S. growth being inadequate to reduce U.S. unemployment held out the promise of further easing by the U.S. central bank, which markets had begun to back away from after reports showed signs of life in the labor market.

-In an interview with ABC News set for broadcast later this evening, Bernanke spoke again in the same vein, saying it was important not to be complacent about the health of the U.S. economy.
-Asked about the potential for more large-scale Fed purchases aimed at keeping long-term interest rates low, Bernanke said the Fed was taking no options off the table.

 “Bernanke has been fairly dovish of late and that put a little bit of fear into some people who had thought more quantitative easing was further away; so people are covering their shorts,” said Scott J. Graham, head of government bond trading at BMO Capital Markets.